Bitsy Knox is a transdisciplinary artist, radio maker, and writer.

-In recent years, Bitsy has performed or presented work at Stadium (Berlin), Kölnischer Kunstverein (Cologne), Lenbachhaus (Munich), Efremidis Gallery (Berlin), Hopscotch Reading Room (Berlin), KW Institute for Contemporary Art (Berlin), Project Space Festival (Berlin), Peach (Rotterdam), Exile Gallery (Vienna) Une Une Une (Perpignan), Native (Perpignan), Ashley (Berlin), Organhaus Art Centre (Chongqing), Galerie Catherine Bastide (Brussels), W139 (Amsterdam), Komplot (Brussels), gr_UND (Berlin), and Haus am Lützowplatz (Berlin).
-Her writing has been published by TABLOID Press, Pure Fyction, Arts of the Working Class, and A Prior Magazine, among other places.
+In recent years, she has performed or exhibited work at Klosterruine (Berlin), Haus der Kulturen der Welt (Berlin), Kunstverein Bielefeld, KW Institute for Contemporary Art (Berlin), Martin Gropius Bau (Berlin), TENT (Rotterdam), Ashley Berlin, Hopscotch Reading Room (Berlin), Exile Gallery (Vienna), Une Une Une (Perpignan), Organhaus Art Centre (Chongqing), MACBA (Barcelona), W139 (Amsterdam), and Komplot (Brussels).
+Her writing has been published by e-flux, TABLOID Press, Pure Fyction, A Prior Magazine, and Sternberg Press, among others.

-Bitsy was born in Vancouver, the traditional, ancestral, and unceded territories of the of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and Sel̓íl̓witulh (Tsleil-Waututh) Nations.
-She lives and works in Berlin.
+Bitsy was born in Vancouver, situated on the traditional, ancestral, unceded territories of the of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and Sel̓íl̓witulh (Tsleil-Waututh) Nations.